PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 16:32:49
+Last updated: 2024-04-07 16:33:22
-Random Quote: A reader lives a thousand lives before he dies.
-The man who never reads lives only one.  -  Jojen Reed
+Random Quote: People come into our lives exactly when they should. - Nina Locke